centrica-engineering/nucleus-docs/docs/components/ns-tabs.md

+---
+description: Tabs component.
+---

 # ns-tabs

 ## Introduction

-> Tabs provide organisation of content separated within the same context
+> Tabs provide organisation of content separated within the same context.

 Related content can be separated into clearly labelled sections.